 Homemade vegan noodle soup is so easy to make

 Start by chopping the vegetables, then add them to your soup pot.
-I find a smaller chop to be more enjoyable for this soup.
+Just like my vegetable and wild rice soup I find a smaller chop to be more enjoyable.

 Next, measure the broth, seasonings, noodles and any other add-ins.
 After measuring, add them straight into the pot as well.